What we do

-Born and raised in Central New York, Sarah Dustin attended Marist College (Poughkeepsie, NY), briefly wandered to the beaches in Southern Maine upon graduating with her Masters Degree, and returned to Central New York in 2009.
+Born and raised in Central New York, Sarah Dustin attended Marist College (Poughkeepsie, NY), briefly wandered to the beaches of Southern Maine, and returned to Central New York in 2009.
 Sarah established a career in higher education and became a passionate advocate to help young people pursue their dreams.
 It was this work that helped her reach the decision to pursue her own dream - to be a professional calligrapher and letterist.
-She is incredibly grateful to meet the wonderful clients and students who have extraordinary visions, big and small, and everything in between.
+She is incredibly grateful to meet the wonderful clients and students she works with, and loves to create custom projects both big and small.

 Like most love stories, my story with calligraphy and hand-lettering was somewhat unexpected.
 In 2012, my now husband proposed, and of course, I said yes.
 Little did I know that many late-night Pinterest "pins" later, I'd find myself determined to teach myself the art of calligraphy and hand-lettering.
 It was a rabbit hole that I hadn't expected to fall into.